 Wellness initiatives may be costly to the insurer.
 How can an insurer test it to validate the benefits before rolling it out more broadly?

 Under the Model Act, the insurer may provide the product or service in a manner that is not unfairly discriminatory as part of a pilot or testing program for no more than one year.

+Initial selection of participants may be the most important for antidiscrimination.
+That selection for pilots should consider including a wide range of individuals from various geographic, economic, social, marital, age, racial, and ethnic populations to ensure meaningful data is collected.

 Would a random selection of policyholders be unfair?